 Dates and tickets

 A collaboration with London’s Barbican Centre, the exhibition runs from February 14th to June 1st, 2020.
-Just grab a normal entrance ticket* for Lower Belvedere or use a Vienna Pass (see a review).
+Just grab a normal entrance ticket* for Lower Belvedere or use a Vienna Pass (see my review).
 This lower palace in the Belvedere complex normally opens daily from 10am to 6pm (9pm on Fridays).

 How to get to the exhibition